CoucheLimite/LifetimeSpectroscopy/README.md

 ## Update log
-14/08/2017 Major updates, simutaneously fitting enabled
+14/08/2017 Major updates, simutaneously fitting enabled 26/08/2017 Add plot of the standard deviation of the DPSS curves

 To be completed:
 1. Surface recombination subtraction
 2. Fitting of one defect with two levels
-3. Calculation of the standard deviation of the DPSS curves
+<strike>3.
+Calculation of the standard deviation of the DPSS curves</strike>
+4. Export data